 While to the layperson (or, indeed, anyone under the age of 35), this discovery may seem inconsequential, for an eight-year period from 1994 to 2002, this unassuming entrance was the gateway to arguably the finest nocturnal haunt the capital ever witnessed.

-The Kitchen nightclub, which, like The Clarence Hotel above it, was (and still is) owned by rock band U2, officially opened its doors on 14 February 1994, 25 years ago this weekend.
+The Kitchen nightclub, which, like The Clarence Hotel above it, was (and still is) owned by rock band U2, officially opened its doors on 14 February 1994, 25 years ago.

 To mark the occasion, 909originals has reached out to a handful of DJs, promoters and those closely involved with the club, to get their perspective on the impact it made on Dublin nightlife.